Ellen Nussey: Death and legacy

 Nussey died in 1897, aged 80, at Moor Lane House in Gomersal in Yorkshire.
 Following her death, her possessions and letters were dispersed at auction, and many of Charlotte Brontë's letters to her have made their way, by way of donation or purchase, to the Brontë Parsonage Museum in Haworth in Yorkshire.
+She is buried at St Peter's Church, Birstall, and her tomb is listed at Grade II.

 Nussey Avenue in Birstall is named after her.

 Nussey was the great-aunt of Helen Georgiana Nussey (1875–1965), a welfare worker.

 Brontë letters

 Over 350 of the some 500 letters sent by Brontë to Nussey survive, whereas all of Nussey's letters to Brontë were burned at Nicholls's request.
 The surviving letters provide most of the information known on Charlotte Brontë's life and are the backbone of her biographies.

 Brontë's letters to Nussey have been interpreted by some to have romantic undertones: